 Värmland is a region in The Middle of Nowhere, without an international airport or train station.
 Therefore we have chartered 2 busses.
 One is going from France, Belgium and the Netherlands straight to Värmland.
 The other bus will operate on Saturday and will drive from Oslo to Värmland.

 If you are coming from France, Belgium or Holland you can join the bus ride to Sweden.
-The bus will depart on Friday evening 9PM from Lille, Antwerp & Utrecht and will arrive on base camp the next morning.
+The bus will depart on Friday 2PM from Brussels & Utrecht and will arrive on base camp the next morning.

 The nearest airport is Oslo Gardermoen.
 From there, we organize a shuttle bus on Saturday (2 times a day).
 You can book a shuttle bus return ticket with your booking for 59 € per person.

 Every canoe will receive the basic cooking material at the start of the trip.

 You can bring all your food along yourself or you can choose for the Canoe Trip Survival Foodpack

 You will be 6 days entirely by yourself in the wilderness, without electricity, technology or instagram.
 This is fantastic experience but also brings some risks along.
 Therefore we advice everybody to bring an old decent cell phone with a long battery life.
 We will send you updates about the weather conditions by text message.
 All canoes will receive a GPS tracker at the departure including an alarm button

 We will monitor the locations of each canoe 24/7 and there are rangers along the trail who can intervene if necessary

 If it is your first time in a canoe, you will probably have a lot of questions.
 We will send you a checklist a couple of weeks before departure, but make sure to bring all of these things: